Nazare is a charming coastal town brimming with beaches, seafood restaurants and lookouts with superb ocean views.

 When visiting Nazaré, you must stop by the beach.
 There are two main beaches in Nazaré: Praia da Nazaré and Praia do Norte.

 Praia da Nazaré is a long sandy stretch in the centre, lined with shops and seafood restaurants.
 Its golden sands attract many locals and tourists, who come here for a swim or to practise watersports like surf or bodyboard.
 As you walk around the beach, you’ll stumble upon traditional fishing boats and ladies selling dried fish assembled on racks.

 A few steps from Praia da Nazaré is the lively Municipal Market.
 Here you’ll find stands with fresh produce, from fruits and vegetables to cheese and quality seafood.
 As you walk inside, local sellers will tempt you with their colourful display of ingredients.
-Some women, even dress up with the “seven skirts” attire, which is typical of Nazaré.
+Some women even dress up with the “seven skirts”, a traditional outfit of Nazaré.
 Even if you don’t buy anything, it’s worth visiting the market and take in the colours and the scents.
 It’s only open in the morning, so make sure to head there before lunchtime.

 On the edge of the cliff, 110 metres above sea level, is the Miradouro do Suberco.
 This lookout point offers spectacular views over the beach and the sea below you.
 Come here at the end of the day to watch one of the most beautiful sunsets on the coast of Nazaré.

 Standing on a rocky cliff, the São Miguel Arcanjo fort is the best place to capture the giant waves at Praia do Norte.
 The building dates back to the 16th century, and it was initially created by King Sebastião to protect Nazaré from foreign invaders.
 The French army took over for a while, but the locals managed to kick them out.
 By the 20th century, it lost its military purpose, and a lighthouse was added to support the fishing activities.